-Earlier today in a social media conversation I caught myself posting in a manner which is slightly disappointing.
-The discussion was regarding skydiving; a pursuit which terrifies and excites many people in equal measure.
+Earlier today in a social media conversation I caught myself posting in a way which is slightly disappointing.
+The discussion was about skydiving; a pursuit which terrifies and excites many people in equal measure.
 During my military service I jumped out of planes on a regular basis amassing a great number of jumps from a variety of altitudes including static line jumps from under 600 feet to high altitude jumps up to 13,000 feet.

 Jumping was never my favourite activity, it was either a necessity or training.
 It was exciting but I preferred to get my adrenalin fix in other ways.
 The conversation however turned to the merits of a tandem jump with an instructor and my blasé response was to state that I would never choose to exit a plane as a pair.

 My meaning was fortunately misunderstood, the other party believing it was a lack of trust in the jump master that was behind this reluctance to take a tandem jump.
 My arrogance and adventure snobbery had gone unnoticed.